Coronavirus alert sees Macau GGR down 11pct Jan 1-30: govt

 A Wednesday note from Nomura’s Instinet LLC quoted casino executives in Macau as saying that gaming floors in the city were “very quiet”.
 The note added that operating expenses at the city’s casinos “now exceed gaming revenues”, due to a slump in player numbers.

-Mr Lei said, in response to reporters’ questions, that the government still had no plans of requesting a closure of the city’s casinos.
+Mr Lei said, in response to reporters’ questions, that the government still had no plans to request a closure of the city’s casinos.
 But he added that the control effort could not exclude such a possibility.

 Casinos, customers still ‘safe’